openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/performance/Performance_Ungraded.rst

 four problems.

 .. image:: ../images/ungraded_problem_selection.png
- :alt: A screen shot of a chart with four bars, one for each of the ungraded
+ :alt: A chart with four bars, one for each ungraded problem in the selected
-     problems in the selected subsection
+     subsection.

 The Problem Submissions report on this page provides the number of questions in each problem and the aggregate number of correct and incorrect submissions